Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Introduction

 A promising direction to improve the empirical excess risk of private shuffled gradient methods is to leverage public data.
 The use of public samples, which can be accessed cheaply in many real-world scenarios, has been shown to improve utility in private learning problems, both theoretically~\cite{bassily20priv_query_release_pub_data, ullah2024public_data_priv_sco, block2024oracleefficient_dp_learning} and empirically~\cite{yu2022dp_fine_tune_lm, bu2023dp_fine_tune_fm}.
 However, no prior work has explored the use of public samples in the context of private shuffled gradient methods.
 We consider the practical setting where the public and private datasets may come from different distributions.
 While using public samples enhances the privacy guarantee, leading to less noise being added, it also risks greater divergence from the target objective.
-This trade-off motivates our second key question: \fbox{ \parbox{0.48\textwidth}{ \textit{ Can public samples help improve the privacy-convergence trade-offs of private shuffled gradient methods? } } }
+This trade-off motivates our second key question: